-An importer of alcoholic beverages must hold an imported-alcoholic beverage permit (IT-MB) from MOT.
+An importer of alcoholic beverages must hold an imported alcoholic beverage permit (IT-MB) from the MOT.
 The main requirement for the IT-MB application is an appointment letter authorized in the country of origin by a Public Notary and an Indonesian Commercial Attaché (for the United States, at the Indonesian Embassy in Washington D.C. or one of the consulates.)
-The application must indicate 20 foreign brands/manufacturers from at least 5 countries, be able to purchase a minimum of 3,000 cartons/brand//and have distributors in at least six provinces (Ministry of Trade Regulation No. 20/2014, which was replaced by Ministry of Trade Regulation No. 25/2019).
-The IT-MB is valid for three years and can be extended.
+The application must indicate 20 foreign brands/manufacturers from at least 5 countries and have six distributors in at least six provinces per Ministry of Trade Regulation No. 20/20214, which was replaced by Ministry of Trade Regulation No. 25/2022).
+The IT-MB will be valid for as long as the importing company is still conducting alcoholic beverage import activities.

 The type and amount of the imported alcoholic beverage products allocated to fulfill national demand is determined by the MOT and issued in April annually.
-The ports of entry for imported duty-paid alcoholic beverages include the Belawan Seaport, Medan; Tanjung Priok Seaport, Jakarta; Tanjung Emas Seaport, Semarang; Tanjung Perak Seaport, Surabaya; Bitung Seaport, Manado; and Soekarno Hatta Seaport, Makassar.
-They can also enter via all Indonesian international airports.
+The ports of entry for imported duty-paid alcoholic beverages including the seaports of Belawan, Medan; Tanjung Priok, Jakarta; Tanjung Emas, Semarang; Tanjung Perak, Surabaya; Bitung, Manado; and Soekarno Hatta, Makassar, as well as via all Indonesian international airports.

 The distribution and sale of alcoholic beverages under category B and C fall under the GOI's control.
 Direct sales are only allowed for duty-paid alcoholic beverages (including categories A, B, and C) for on-site consumption at hotels, restaurants, bars, pubs, and night clubs.
 Duty-free shops can sell duty-free alcoholic beverages, including categories A, B, and C in certain locations.
 New Ministry of Trade Regulation No. 6/2015 prohibits sales of category A alcoholic beverages in minimarkets and other retail shops.
 Supermarket and hypermarket retail sales of alcohol are still allowed.
 Direct selling and/or retail of alcoholic beverages and alcoholic beverage products to people under the age of 21 years is prohibited in Indonesia.
 BPOM Regulation No. 05/2021 states that alcoholic beverages distributed in Indonesia must comply with food safety and quality standards on methanol content, metal and chemical contamination, and food additives.
 Maximum methanol content is less than 0.01% b/v (calculated based on product volume).
 Alcoholic beverages are not allowed to be advertised in the media.
 Prior to distribution, imported alcoholic beverages must be registered at BPOM with the required documents as follows: